-Poignantly windswept Roman ruins, cathedrals of rare power and incomparable jewels of Islamic architecture speak of a country where the great civilisations of history have risen, fallen and left behind their indelible mark.
-More recently, what other country could produce such rebellious and relentlessly creative spirits as Salvador Dalí, Pablo Picasso and Antoni Gaudí and place them front and centre in public life?
+Poignantly windswept Roman ruins, cathedrals of rare power and incomparable jewels of Islamic architecture speak of a country where the great civilizations of history have risen, fallen and left behind their indelible mark.
+More recently, what other country could produce such rebellious and relentlessly creative spirits as Salvador Dalí, Pablo Picasso and Antoni Gaudí and place them front and center in public life?

 For all the talk of Spain’s history, this is a country that lives very much in the present and there’s a reason fiesta is one of the best-known words in the Spanish language – life itself is a fiesta here and everyone seems to be invited.

 Finally, food and wine are national obsessions in Spain, and with good reason.
 The touchstones of Spanish cooking are deceptively simple: incalculable variety, traditional recipes handed down through the generations, and an innate willingness to experiment and see what comes out of the kitchen laboratory.
 You may experience the best meal ever via tapas in an earthy bar where everyone’s shouting, or via a meal prepared by a celebrity chef in the refined surrounds of a Michelin-starred restaurant.

 How much time should I spend in Spain?

 The simple answer is: As much time as possible, particularly if it’s your first time in Spain.
 If you’ve got about a week or two to travel, your first decision must be determining how many days you should spend in Spain.